HalilDeniz/FileCryptor/Readme.md

 This command encrypts multiple files `file1.txt`, `file2.txt`, and `file3.txt` with the same password "sharedpassword" in a single encryption operation.

 These examples demonstrate different usage scenarios for the FileCryptor program, showcasing its flexibility and functionality for file encryption and decryption tasks.

+## Contributing
+Contributions are welcome!
+To contribute to FileCryptor, follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Open a pull request in the main repository.

 ## Contact

 If you have any questions, comments, or suggestions about Tool Name, please feel free to contact me: